The Bankrate promise

 There are also several bizarre scholarships you might not expect to see but can provide hundreds or even thousands of dollars in financial aid.
 Take the time to do the research necessary to find as many scholarships as you can that you are eligible for.
 The more free money you can obtain to help you pay for school, the less you’ll need to borrow.

 As you begin your search for scholarships to help you pay for school, here are some key tips that can make it possible for you to maximize your chances of success:

-- Ask a parent or school counselor to review your essays and give feedback before you submit them.
+- Get second opinions on your essays: Ask a parent or school counselor to review your essays and give feedback before you submit them.